Spirit of Truth and

 Would you like to have it?

-Multitudes of people around the earthly globe think they already have it by innate spiritual inheritance because they reason that since the spirit of every human being is engendered by the “Father of spirits” (Hebrews 12:9), the spirit of each would, therefore, be immortal.
-And the soul also.
+Multitudes of people around the earthly globe think they already have immortality by innate spiritual inheritance because they reason that since the spirit (usually synonymous with “soul” in Bible contexts) of every human being is engendered by the “Father of spirits” (Hebrews 12:9), the spirit of each would, therefore, be immortal.
 Well, sacred, yes, in virtue of its divine origin, but immortal by nature?
 Let us see.

 The apostle Paul affirms that God the Creator and Father “alone possesses immortality,” identifying him as “the blessed and only Sovereign, the King of kings and Lord of lords…” who “dwells in unapproachable light.”
 1 Timothy 6:13-16.
-So then, as he is the one “alone” who possesses innate immortality, no other one does.
+So then, as he is the one “alone” who possesses innate immortality, it is to be deduced, I reason, that no other being does.

 According to the same apostle, the reward, or “free gift,” God bestows on those who persevere “in doing good” is “eternal life.”
 It is “glory and honor and immortality.”
 Naturally, the question arises: What sense would there be in awarding “immortality” to one who possesses it as an inherent attribute?
 Actually, I would think none.
-Given, then, that no human being has it inherently, those who would like to have it are urged to “seek” it. “…to those who by perseverance in doing good seek for glory and honor and immortality, eternal life.”
+Given, then, that no human being has it inherently, those who would like to have it are urged to “seek” it. “…to those who by perseverance in doing good seek for glory and honor and immortality," the reward is "eternal life.”
 Romans 2:6-8; 6:23.
-If you want immortality, that is exactly what you must do: Seek it!
+If you, beloved reader, want immortality, that is exactly what you must do: Seek it!
+This very exhortation to "SEEK...
+IMMORTALITY" certainly must mean it is not an inherent possession.

 So then, you are a “SOUL” that survives the death of the physical body from natural causes, accidents, crime, or war.
-Nevertheless, if you reject the advice and offer of the Teacher, the “only Sovereign,” the one “alone” who possesses innate immortality, can “destroy both” your “soul and body in hell.”
+However, that does not mean that you, as a soul, possess, inherently and unconditionally, immortality.
+Because, if you reject the advice and offer of the Teacher, the “only Sovereign,” the one “alone” who possesses innate immortality, can “destroy both” your “soul and body in hell.”

-Be assured, precious soul who is reading this, that the one and “only Sovereign,” though he is “able,” does not want to do it.
+Be assured, precious soul who is reading this, that the one and “only Sovereign,” though he is “able to destroy” your “soul,” definitely does not want to do it!
 Far from it: He “desires all men [generic for men and women] to be saved and to come to the knowledge of the truth.”
 1 Timothy 2:4.
-He wants to save you from hell, honor you, glorify you, and make you immortal.
+He wants to save you from hell, honor you, glorify you, and make you immortal!
+Is that not incredible?

 Fix your mind, please, on the grandiose works his Son did for you, me, and all human beings.
 Christ Jesus “abolished death and brought life and immortality to light through the gospel.”
 2 Timothy 1:8-11